butrejp/break-in-machine/README.md

 /*
 * ----------------------------------------------------------------------------
-* These files were created by butrejp at github.com, and is
+* These files were created by butrejp at github.com, and are
 * available at < https://github.com/butrejp/break-in-machine >.
 * As long as you retain this notice you can do whatever you want with these files,
 * including but not limited to modification, distribution, and commercial or non-commercial use of assets.